marinov98/Sign-Lang-Tutor/slt-app/api/README.md

 This backend uses python's Flask framework and uses conda for package, environment, and dependency management
 - To create the appropriate python environment run `conda env create -f environment.yml`
 	- To activate the environment run `conda activate slt`
-	- To update the environment run `conda env export > environment.yml`
+	- To update the environment run `conda env export --no-builds > environment.yml`
+		- The `--no-builds` flag is there because sometimes build numbers don't match across platforms but are not necessary if that is not a problem on your own OS.
 - Create Flask environment file `cat .flaskenv.example > .env` and fill in appropriate fields

 ### Database